How to control the spread of MRSA

 - Poor hygiene

-As such, environments where one or more of these risk factors are present make them especially vulnerable to community-acquired MRSA contamination.
+Certain environments where one or more of these risk factors are present are especially vulnerable to community-acquired MRSA contamination.
 These environments include:

 - Athletic facilities